OlehVorobiov/solutions_repo/docs/1 Physics/1 Mechanics/Problem_1.md

 ### Main formulas:

 * $x(t) = v_0\cos(θ)t$ - horizontal displacement

+This equation comes from the definition of constant velocity motion:

+- The horizontal component of velocity is \( v_0 \cos(\theta) \) (initial velocity times the cosine of the launch angle).
+- There is no acceleration in the x-direction (ignoring air resistance), so distance is simply velocity times time.

 * $y(t) = v_0\sin(θ)t-\frac{1}{2}gt^2$ - vertical displacement

 From the two formulas a single formula for the distance can be derived: